Boswellia — Nature’s Anti-Inflammatory

 That’s why it’s important to choose a bowellia herb product carefully.

 An explosion of public interest is occurring in using herbal supplements to treat arthritis and other diseases.
-This has flooded the market with new products by new manufacturers.
+The ease of entry into the market, coupled with lax regulations, has created a market flooded with new products by new manufacturers.
 At the same time, there’s interest in natural products among physicians and scientists.